-Two of those terms you’ve probably heard of are sales readiness vs sales enablement.
-Working in the marketing or sales department means you need to know these two definitions as well as their vital distinctions.
-You don’t want departments to clash rather than work together.
+Working in the marketing or sales department means you need to know the definitions of sales enablement vs sales readiness, as well as their vital distinctions.
+After all, you don’t want departments to clash rather than work together.

 To avoid inefficient issues during workflows, think about the type of training you will provide to your sales teams.
 Is enablement or readiness your focus?

 Sales readiness, in short, represents everything that sales teams need in order to be prepared to make the sale.
 It covers sales enablement, sales training, sales coaching, and many other sales disciplines.
 Using content from a sales readiness initiative, employees can quickly pull up the relevant content on the spot whenever necessary to encourage the sale.

 In contrast, sales enablement is about providing sales teams with the practical support that they need to facilitate their sales efforts.
 This could be tools, such as hands-on lab environments, content, such as sales brochures and technical one-pagers that give added information, or metrics and data on elements like sales quotas.